stedwardscollegemt/ib-cs-java-codeventure-2025/chapters/src/chapter07/README.md

 - D.1.1 Outline the general nature of an object.
 - D.1.2 Distinguish between an object instance and a class.
 - D.3.4 Describe the use of primitive data types and the reference class string.
+- D.3.8 Construct code related to arrays.

+## 7.2 Classes as Data Types

+So far you have been using data types such as `char`, `int` and `double`.
+These are *primitive* data types that hold a single piece of information.
+Java allows us to create our own data types based on these.
+Think for exampleof a...

+- `Book` which might have a title, an author, an ISBN number and a price.
+- `Student` which might have a name, a student id and marks for various subjects.

+Built-in types like `char` and `int` can only hold a single piece of information only, therefore, completely inadequate for holding all the necessary information about a complex real-world entity like `Book` or a `Student`.
+So far, we have used the parallel arrays technique to get around this issue.
+In this Chapter, we will create our own types that can store many pieces of data.

+The choice of data type for our data times depends on the nature of the data and the operations that need to be performed on it.
+As we have learned in Chapter 2, data types help programmers use memory efficiently.
+Different types have different ranges of values or precision.
+Having types makes our class more readable e.g., we know that `price` stores a real number and so, can be manipulated using arithmetic operators.

 ## 7.3 Objects